shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 #### ESC Calibration

 Before you start configuring your CC3D, it's a good idea to make sure your sure your ESC and motors are working properly.
-For this, connect the ESC **directly** to the battery and the ESC's BEC straight into the 3<sup>rd</sup> channel of your receiver.
+For this, connect the ESC **directly** to the battery and the ESC's BEC straight into the 3<sup>rd</sup> channel (the throttle channel    ) of your receiver.
 Keep the transmitter switched on with zero throttle input.
 On connecting the battery, you will hear a calibration beep from the motor.
 Put the throttle to max power and hold till you hear another calibration beep.
 After bringing the throttle back to zero input, you should now be able to drive the motor by varying the throttle input.

 In case the motor spins the wrong way, just swap the red and yellow wires of the motor.